Obstetrical Ultrasound

 May I bring my family?

 Yes, of course!
-Ultrasounds during pregnancy can be a very exciting experience for patients and their family.
+Ultrasounds during pregnancy can be a very exciting experience for patients and their families.
 Many patients look forward to seeing the fetus move.
-However, just as with any other diagnostic test, it is important to remember that an ultrasound is a diagnostic study that is done to make sure that the fetus is developing properly, and requires the full attention of the sonographer.
+However, just as with any other diagnostic test, it is important to remember that an ultrasound is a diagnostic study that is done to make sure that the fetus is developing properly and requires the full attention of the sonographer.
 Please allow approximately 20 minutes at the beginning of the exam for you, one adult guest, and the sonographer only.
 After the diagnostic portion of the exam has been completed, additional guests will be invited into the room.

-If you are bringing children to the appointment, please bring another adult that is capable of caring for them.
+If you are bringing children to the appointment, please bring another adult who is capable of caring for them.
 If children become a distraction during the exam, they and the accompanying adult will be asked to wait in the lobby.

 May I take pictures or videos?